wjayesh/coredns-healthcheck/README.md

 ## Deployment

 The application can be deployed either inside a Kubernetes cluster or outside it.
-Even inside a cluster, it can be deployed as a `DaemonSet` so that ir runs on all nodes or it can be deployed on a single node too.
+Even inside a cluster, it can be deployed as a `DaemonSet` so that it runs on all nodes or it can be deployed on a single node too.
 The driving principle behind this binary is that it should function gracefully under all conditions.

 When the deployment is done as a pod in a cluster,